From beads to an immersive eCommerce experience

 Creating the App

-Social Elements and User Generated Content
+Social Trust and User-Generated Content (UGC)

 jewellery lookbook